-The Advanced Settings menu is hidden by default for the regular user. you can only make this visible after entering a Service code with the remote control.
+The Advanced Settings and Remote access menus are hidden by default for the regular user. you can only make these menus visible after entering a Service code with the remote control.

 If you have a service code, navigate to the Maintenance menu.
 Enter the code with the numeric keys.
-If entered correctly, the Advanced Settings option will become visible, as well as a red "shield" icon on top of the Maintenance menu..
+If entered correctly, the Advanced Settings and Remote access options will become visible.
+Next to that, a red "shield" icon on top of the Maintenance menu will become visible.